On the Water

 Whirling disease is caused by a microscopic parasite (Myxobolus cerebralis) that infects both fish and freshwater worms during different phases of its lifecycle.
 In fish, the parasite affects the cartilage near the spine, leading to skeletal deformities of the spine or skull.
 This causes the fish to abnormally whirl in a tail-chasing behaviour and/or display a blackened tail.
 Whirling disease can cause a large number of mortalities in susceptible fish populations (trout, salmon, whitefish) potentially killing up to 90% of juveniles; however, not all populations or species may be affected to the same level.
 The disease devastated wild trout populations in the Western United States in the 90’s, but its effects on fish populations can vary.

-You can download the Whirling Disease Fact Sheet to learn more information and get tips on how the simple act of Clean, Drain, Dry can stop this disease from spreading throughout B.C. waterways.
+You can download the Whirling Disease Fact Sheet to learn more information and get tips on how the simple act of Clean, Drain, Dry can stop this disease from spreading throughout B.C. waterways, or visit the B.C.
+Government Whirling Disease website.